 Too Restricting: Again, this varies widely by HOA, but some homeowners feel HOAs don’t give you the freedom you should be given as a unique, individual homeowner.
 On top of that, these home improvements they deserve to implement are then required to be approved by a board of people.

-Overall, an HOA is in place to help regulate and keep things consistent to improve the quality of life in your neighborhood – not to meddle and make life miserable.
-Being a prominent realtor in Myrtle Beach, if you’d like more information on area neighborhoods and HOAs during your house hunt, call us at 843.997.9709 or visit us at 1600 Farrow Parkway B7, Myrtle Beach, SC to schedule an appointment!
+Overall, an HOA is in place to help regulate and keep things consistent to improve the quality of life in your neighbourhood – not to meddle and make life miserable.
+Being a prominent realtor in Myrtle Beach, if you’d like more information on area neighbourhoods and HOAs during your house hunt, call us at 843.997.9709 or visit us at 1600 Farrow Parkway B7, Myrtle Beach, SC to schedule an appointment!
 Our team of expert real estate agents in Myrtle Beach are here to help you Live Amazingly!!!